walshbr/walshbr.github.io/_posts/2023-07-17-a-workflow-for-remote-music-recording.md

 2. Create sheet music for the score and parts.

     The next step involves taking your arrangement from abstract idea and making it into concrete parts for your players to follow.
 The music notation software I use for this is [Finale](https://www.finalemusic.com/).
 Another option is [Sibelius](https://www.avid.com/sibelius).
 These programs are *deep*.
-After years I feel I am only beginning to scratch the surface of how to use them.[^2] Finale lets you easily manage all parts of the sheet music process like quickly transposing to different keys, extracting a score to individual parts, hearing a synthesized version of what things will sound like.
+After years I feel I am only beginning to scratch the surface of how to use them.[^2] Finale lets you easily manage all parts of the sheet music process like quickly transposing to different keys, extracting a score to individual parts, hearing a synthesized version of what things will sound like, and more.
 At the end of this step in the workflow, your goal is to have a score and, most importantly, individual parts for all your musicians.
-You'll have sheet music to pass out but also, more importantly, have the beginnings of your a template arrangement.
+You'll have sheet music to pass out, but you'll more importantly have the beginnings of a template arrangement.

     Resource:
     * I like the [tutorials](https://usermanuals.finalemusic.com/FinaleMac/Content/Finale/Finale_Tutorials.htm) shared on Finale's own website for getting started with the software.